|Main Subject Pages|

 If citing a particular page on this site, the following is suggested using the Dating sub-page as the example:

-As an alternative, the following webpage specific (Dating sub-page) citation format example is from the Society of American Archaeology journal guidelines:
+As an alternative, the following webpage specific (Dating sub-page again) citation format example is from the Society of American Archaeology journal guidelines:

-Yes and no. This website is complete in that it is fully functional to users pursuing historic bottle information relative to the two primary and three secondary "goal" questions listed at the top of the Homepage.
+Yes and no. This website is complete in that it is fully functional to users pursuing historic bottle information relative to the two primary and three secondary "goal" questions listed near the top of the Homepage.
 This website is not complete in the sense that it will always be a "work in progress."
 It is the intention of the author to continually update, refine, and broaden the sites information base.
-The ultimate goal is to allow the user - professional and layperson alike - the best shot at gaining substantive information on the majority of bottles produced in the United States between 1800 and the 1950s.
+The ultimate goal is to allow a user - professional and layperson alike - the best shot at gaining substantive information on the majority of bottles produced in the United States (and Canada) between the late 1700s and the 1950s.
 Additional and new information will always become available and will be incorporated into the site periodically.
-(Note: As this site is currently a bit incomplete - with an expected completion sometime during 2011 or 2012 - the above is pertinent once the website is "complete.")

 9. Why can't I find my specific bottle discussed